 We believe that public schools should place an explicit focus on preparing scholars to become active citizens and leaders.
 Through civic initiatives, community engagement, speech and debate, as well as authentic student and family advocacy, our scholars acquire the knowledge, skills, and attitude to change the world.

 Parent advocacy is as important to our organization as student advocacy, so important that our parents have their own organization to give them the tools they need to have their voices heard.
+The Family Leadership Councils work with principals to improve schools as well as work within their local community to improve the lives of our families and our neighbors.

 Each Election Day Democracy Prep scholars "Get Out The Vote" by standing on busy street corners, wearing t-shirts and handing out flyers that read: I Can't Vote, but You Can!
 Over the past five years, they have encouraged over 50,000 Harlem voters to get out the vote.
 To register to vote in New York City click here.